• Skip to main content

 I was positioning myself, a phrase I’d heard from Bishop T.J.
 Jakes, senior pastor of the Dallas megachurch, Potter’s House.

 I understood him to mean that we need to prepare ourselves for the arrival of opportunities and blessings.
-Then we will be ready to accept all that comes our way.
+Then we will be ready to act when the opportunity comes our way.

 A simplistic example is if I were looking for water, I’d carry a pitcher.
 I’d also wear good walking shoes in case the water was farther than I expected.
 Can you imagine if I stumbled upon a clear, cold brook and didn’t have anything to collect the water?